 While black, navy and dark grey are staples of men’s conservative dress, summer fabrics can be a bit more colorful to better reflect the sun’s rays.

-• Lighter blues like baby blue act as navy’s summertime cousin.
+- Light blue like robbins blue act as navy’s summertime cousin.
 The linen suit is probably the best choice for this particular shade.

-• Khaki toes the line between casual and formal better than any other summer color.
+- Khaki or beige toes the line between casual and formal better than any other summer color.
 It’s most commonly found on cotton suits making the khaki cotton combo the most versatile of the summer wardrobe options.

 Construction